Lake District, Edmonton

 Lake District or Edmonton North is a residential area in the northeast portion of the City of Edmonton in Alberta, Canada.
 It was established in 1979 through Edmonton City Council's adoption of the Edmonton North Area Structure Plan, which guides the overall development of the area.

 Geography

-Located in northeast Edmonton, the Lake District area is bounded by 97 Street (Highway 28) to the west, 153 Avenue to the south, 66 Street to the east, and Anthony Henday Drive (Highway 216) to the north.
+Located in northeast Edmonton, the Lake District area is bounded by 97 Street (Highway 28) to the west, 153 Avenue to the south, and Anthony Henday Drive (Highway 216) to the north and east.
 The area is bisected by 167 Avenue and 82 Street.

 The Castle Downs area lies beyond 97 Street to the west, while the Dickinsfield and Londonderry areas are beyond 153 Avenue to the south and the Pilot Sound area is beyond 66 Street to the east.
 CFB Edmonton is located 1.2 km to the north of Anthony Henday Drive within Sturgeon County.

 Neighbourhoods

 The Edmonton North Area Structure Plan originally planned for nine separate residential neighbourhoods for the Lake District area.
 Today, the Lake District area includes the following: